 Imagine has been recognised for its work in the Women Only and Befriending services.

-Meanwhile, the Liverpool Befriending Service received accreditation in May as an Approved Provider for safe and effective practice from the Mentoring & Befriending Foundation.
+Our Women Only Services has won in the category for "Best Practice in High Intensity Services" at the Mental Health Providers Forum Awards, and the Liverpool Befriending Service received accreditation as an Approved Provider for safe and effective practice from the Mentoring & Befriending Foundation.

 Dudley Edwards from Imagine's Croydon office talks about Mental Health Day on Croydon Radio.
 Hear the podcast at: